mmbman/Katagiri/1983-10-29-Arts-and-Buddhism.md

 You know the Noh drama?
 If you see the Noh drama, it’s kind of [a] dance, but the dance is moving very slow.
 So [there is a] human actor as a human being acting, but there is no particular human peculiarity.

 The same applies to ballet, or other dance.
-The dancer should be human, but if you really want to represent perfect beauty of ballet, the human peculiarity must be negated, right in the middle of the action of the dance.
+The dancer should be human, but if you really want to represent the perfect beauty of ballet, the human peculiarity must be negated, right in the middle of the action of the dance.
 At that time, you can really represent perfect beauty of dance.
 That is ballet.

-So if you see the Noh drama, the actor moves very slowly.
-So in common sense, it makes you bored.
-It’s really boring – just like a tea ceremony.
-You don’t like a tea ceremony, because there is no particular movement, and [it is] very quiet.
+So, if you see the Noh drama, the actor moves very slowly.
+In common sense, [...] it’s really boring – just like a tea ceremony.
+You don’t like a tea ceremony because there is no particular movement, and [it is] very quiet.
 Nothing to expect as a reward. *[He chuckles.]* If you drink [the] tea, it’s really bitter, not sweet.
 And also you must practice patience, sitting calmly.
-And then what you can see or hear is just the sound of a carol, and also activities of the host, nothing else.
-And the place is very small; nothing to excite you.
+And then what you can see or hear is just the sound of the kettle, and the activities of the host, nothing else.
+And the place is very small.
+Nothing to excite you.

 And also,

-> ... hence, as its’ opposite form, it was possible to bring about later the puppet theater, in which all the peculiarities of man were exaggerated and instilled into the movement of the puppets, which were the actors.
+> ... hence, as its opposite form, it was possible to bring about later the puppet theater, in which all the peculiarities of man were exaggerated and instilled into the movement of the puppets, which were the actors.

-You understand this, okay?
+You understand this one, okay?
 Actor is completely perfect.
-But if you just deal with the puppet as a puppet, you are not a puppet, you are not a real actor.
+But if you just deal with the puppet as a puppet, you are not a real puppet, you are not a real actor.
 So the actor is a puppet, but puppet is not puppet, puppet is completely negated at its core.
 There is no certain form which is called *puppet*.
-So it must be represented as a human being.
-At that time, puppet really acts on the stage, which is very attractive.
+It must be represented as a human being.
+At that time, the puppet really acts on the stage, which is very attractive.

-So, always there is a puppet which seems to be dead, but it’s not *puppet*.
-It’s negated at the core.
+So, always there is a puppet, which seems to be dead, but it’s not *puppet*, it’s negated at the core.

 If you act as a human being on the stage, you mustn’t act as a human being.
 Human being as actor should be negated.
 And then, you can manifest the perfect beauty of the dance there.

 So always there is a contradiction there.
 But this is very true.

-So if you want to seek for perfect peace, or the Way – in Buddhist terminology it is called Way – the Way means harmony, perfect harmony.
-If you want to seek for the Way, you must be [an] actor, as a human being.
-But you mustn’t be human.
+So if you want to seek for perfect peace, or the Way – in Buddhistic terminology it is called *Way* – *the Way* means perfect harmony.
+If you want to seek for the Way, you must be [an] actor as a human being, but you mustn’t be human.

 But look at Buddhism in the United States, in Japan.
 We are always acting as a human being.
 We don’t see anything else.
-So that’s why it makes you busy every day, ... human beings.
+So that’s why it makes you *busy* every day. [...]
 Human beings are always just like a wild pig, rushing into a certain destination to satisfy their desires.
 So, no peace.

-> ...
-Similarly, the form of *sumi-e*, black ink painting, has as its essence for its essence that negation of all colors which nature possesses.
+> Similarly, the form of *sumi-e*, black ink painting, has for its essence that negation of all colors which nature possesses.

 This is *sumi-e* paining.
 Or even Western painting.
-What would you say, famous painter in the Middle Ages in Europe, what’s his name...
+What would you say, the famous painter in the Middle Ages in Europe, what’s his name...
 Renoir?
 Look at his painting.
 It’s very bright, beautiful color there.
 But, he doesn’t use color which nature possesses.
 He completely digested the natural colors.
-So maybe dim colors.
-But within the dim colors or mixed colors, there is a perfect bright, natural color there.
-So he seems to be an expert how to use the color which nature possesses.
+So maybe [there are] dim colors, but within the dim colors or mixed colors, there is a perfect bright, natural color there.
+So he seems to be an expert [on] how to use the color which nature possesses.
 Don’t you think so?
 I felt [so], anyway, from his painting.
 So if you alway express natural color which you can see, it’s not alive, it’s dead.
 But he knew how to represent natural color.
 That’s why his painting is beautiful.

 So I am talking about not only the Japanese arts.
-I am talking about general art, in Europe, in the United States, wherever you may go.
-This is real truth, anyway.
+Through the Japanese arts, I am talking about general art, in Europe, in the United States, wherever you may go.
+This is real [truth].

-> ...
-This also produced it’s opposite form in the Momoyama Period ...
+> This also produced it’s opposite form in the Momoyama Period ...

 That is almost the 16th century.

-> ... as for gardening, it’s acme lies in the complete erasement of artificiality.
+> As for gardening, it’s acme lies in the complete erasement of artificiality.

 It’s very interesting.
-So, somebody said the Japanese garden is a miniature of nature.
-So, if you say Japanese garden is a miniature garden of nature, well, that miniature nature is something artificial.
-Don’t you think so?
+Somebody said the Japanese garden is a miniature of nature. [...]
+So if you say the Japanese garden is a miniature of nature, well, that miniature of nature is something artificial, don’t you think so?
 Artificial.
-But it’s artificial because it’s made by human, but it’s not artificial.
-That’s why it is difficult how to represent in a small area.
-It’s very difficult.

-Because you must be human being, but you shouldn’t be human being, because you must be trees, birds – whole nature.
+But it’s artificial because it’s made by humans, but it’s not artificial.
+That’s why it is difficult [...] to represent nature in a small area.
+It’s very difficult, because you must be [a] human being, but you shouldn’t be [a] human being, because you must be trees, birds, whole nature.
 You’re completely negated.
 When you are negated, you become nature.
-When you become nature, very naturally there is very smooth communication there.
-Before you think, anyway.
+When you become nature, very naturally there is very smooth communication there, before you think.
 This is the practice of gardeners.

 > And the tea ceremony attempts to make the men’s life egoless.

 Yes [it does].
-First of all, anyone, if you are interested in – or even if you are not interested – let’s participate in a tea ceremony.
+First of all, [for] anyone – if you are interested in [it] or even if you are not interested – let’s participate in a tea ceremony.
 Immediately you think, “What’s that?” *[He chuckles.]* Because [there is] nothing to satisfy your feeling.
-So that is already your egoistic sense is erased.
+So that is already [that] your egoistic sense is erased.
 When you sit down there, immediately your egoistic sense is erased.
 Just like zazen. *[He chuckles.]* Sit down.
 Then you don’t feel anything.
 That is pretty good, because egoistic sense is erased, perfectly, before you think.
 Whether you want it erased or you don’t want it erased, it’s erased, the moment when you sit down there.
 That is called *shikan*.

 So you cannot *try* to erase [the] egoistic sense, because you have [it] already.
 So the more you try to erase the egoistic sense, the more you create the egoistic sense.
 So how can you erase ego?
 That is a most important question you have to take into account in your whole life.

-And also he says, continuing about the tea ceremony,
+And also he says, continuing about the tea ceremony:

 > This can also be said about the tea ceremony.
 The guests at the tea ceremony will not experience the art of tea if they merely appreciate the decorations of the tea room or the host activities in the tea ceremony.
 Unless the guests live together in the tea room, the creation itself of the tea ceremony will not be accomplished.
-The charm of the tea ceremony can be realized by the participation of the guests, as well in it’s creation.
+The charm of the tea ceremony can be realized by the participation of the guests, as well [as] in it’s creation.

-Creation means ... you cannot create your own life, confining in your small territory, so-called *I*.
-You cannot create.
-Creation means you have to realize your own life, which is fully alive *with* all sentient beings.
+*Creation* means... you cannot create your own life, confining in your small territory, so-called *I*.
+You cannot create. *Creation* means you have to realize your own life, which is fully alive *with* all sentient beings.
 At that time, it is called creation, creating life.
 You are there, but you are not *you*.
 Your life must be one with all nature, all sentient beings.
 At that time, your life is called *creative*.
 Very creative life.

 So, to attend the tea ceremony is to create your own life.
-But your own life [is] not your own life, because your life is *harmonized* – with the host, tea kettle, tatons, small area of the room, and nature.
-Through which you can see one flower at the altar alcove.
-You can see the nature, fully alive rhythm of the seasons, so-called autumn, through the one flower in the alcove.
+But your own life [is] not your own life, because your life is *harmonized* – with the host, tea kettle, tatamis, [the] small area of the room, and nature – through which you can see one flower in the altar alcove.
+You can see nature, the fully alive rhythm of the seasons, so-called autumn, through the one flower in the alcove.

-And he says,
+And he says:

-> Therefor, there must be sympathetic consideration [...] on the part of the host, to make the guests forget all worldly affairs.
+> Therefor, there must be very sympathetic, compassionate consideration made on the part of the host, to make the guests forget all worldly affairs.

 That’s pretty good, you know?